QingyuFeng/GeoAPEXOL/README.md

 The package also include a serversetup.sh, which contains the packages required to run the interface.
 Currently, this interface is deployed at http://horizon.nserl.purdue.edu/geoapexol for inner testing.
 Users who are interested to test it can contact me for user name and password.

+The geoapexol_index.php.png is a structure of function calls from the index.php, which may help users have a better understanding of the interface.